-Requirements for daily procurement of Static FFR (April 2023)
+Requirements for daily procurement of Static FFR (April - June 2023)

-The first delivery day for daily procured Static FFR (SFFR) contracts will commence at 23:00 on 31st March 2023.
+The first delivery day for daily procured Static FFR (SFFR) contracts will commence, subject to Ofgem EBR approval, at 23:00 on 31st March 2023.
 The requirement is expected to be 250MW for each EFA block in the day for the first three months following go live.
 Following this initial test period, the SFFR requirement and the market response to the move to daily procurement will be reviewed and any changes in the SFFR requirement will be shared through these Market Information Reports.